matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 As mentioned above, this MSC assumes client-side URI processing (i.e. mapping to Matrix identifiers and CS API requests).
-However, even when URI processing is shifted to the server side the client will still have to parse the URI at least to find the authority part (or lack of it) and remove the fragment part before sending the request to the server (more on that below).
+However, even when URI processing is shifted to the server side the client will still have to parse the URI at least to remove the authority and fragment parts (if either exists) before sending the request to the server (more on that below).

 #### Scheme name